-CCHS requires a minimum of 360 hours of coursework during the first semester to be considered a full-time student and a total of 1080 by the end of the school year.
+CCHS requires students to be enrolled a minimum of 360 hours of coursework during the first semester to be considered a full-time student and a total of 1080 by the end of the school year.
+Prior to graduating, a student will have been enrolled in a high school program for no less than four years.

 We use a combination of in-school participation, concurrent enrollment courses, work-based learning (internships - paid and unpaid), and participation in LCHS electives to account for weekly attendance.
+We require students to be in attendance at their CCHS classes no less than 82% of the time.